Yehuda Matzos: History

-The plant is under the supervision of the Chief Rabbinate of Jerusalem and the Haredi community and the products comply with the international standards ISO 9001 and HACCP..
+The plant is under the supervision of the Chief Rabbinate of Jerusalem and the Haredi community and the products comply with the international standards ISO 9001 and HACCP.
 Some of their matzo (which is labeled as such) is kosher for passover and supervised by the Chief Rabbinate of Jerusalem.
+Yehuda Matzo offers gluten-free matzo.

 The company also produces matzo, matzo flour, cookies, and biscuits, year-round.